-RightEye Sensorimotor is an easy-to-use, all-in-one examination system that optometrists and ophthalmologists can perform on every patient, allowing them to objectively identify and quickly address binocular vision issues and oculomotor dysfunction.
+RightEye Sensorimotor is an easy-to-use, all-in-one examination system that optometrists and ophthalmologists can perform on every patient, allowing them to objectively identify and quickly address visual tracking impairments.
 The complete hardware-and-software solution is easily integrated into the existing practice’s patient flow; requiring little to no unbillable doctor time.
 And, because it is insurance reimbursable, it can add substantial incremental revenue to a practice.

 Sensorimotor is an examination of the basic eye motor component of an optometric or ophthalmic exam and detects, assesses, monitors, and/or manages strabismus and oculomotor conditions.
 CPT® lists a quantitative sensorimotor exam as a required element of a comprehensive eye exam.
 Sensorimotor exams are also recommended by the American Association for Pediatric Ophthalmology and Strabismus.

 “RightEye Sensorimotor was designed to integrate seamlessly into an eye care provider’s pre-test and exam lanes,” said Keith Smithson, OD, Northern Virginia Doctors of Optometry.
-“By running RightEye Sensorimotor on every patient, eye care doctors are able to elevate their care and identify previously unaddressed binocular vision and oculomotor dysfunction.”
+“By running RightEye Sensorimotor on every patient, eye care doctors are able to elevate their care and identify previously unaddressed visual tracking issues.”

-Studies show that 30% of people have binocular vision issues or oculomotor dysfunction.
+Studies show that 30% of people have binocular visual tracking issues.
 All doctors understand the importance of running sensorimotor exams on their patients to identify these issues, but until now, traditional manual exams were time-consuming and did not provide the quantifiable data or precise reports that facilitate diagnosis and treatment.